 UC Blue Ash College's review will be carried out through the HLC Open Pathway process.
 This upcoming visit will serve as the reaccreditation and is conducted on a ten-year cycle.
 This process includes writing an Assurance Argument, demonstrating Federal Compliance, and hosting a site visit by a team of reviewers comprised of faculty and staff from other universities with similar missions.
 As part of the Assurance Review, the institution submits an Assurance Argument - along with materials of evidence - explaining how the institution complies with each Criterion and Core Component.
 The peer review team also uses the Assurance System to conduct its review of the materials.

-UC Blue Ash College's HLC site visit is scheduled for February 25 and 26, 2019.
+UC Blue Ash College's most recent HLC site visit was held on February 25 and 26, 2019.

 There are many good reasons to attend an accredited institution.

 - Quality Education: accredited colleges and universities deliver high-quality educational programs.